AntonioBerna/todo-app/docs/usage.md

 ```sql
 SELECT setting FROM pg_settings WHERE name = 'port';
 ```

+Finally, the `USERNAME` represent the owner of the database, which is usually `postgres` if you have not changed it during the installation of PostgreSQL.

 !!!
 Warning
     To use the previous command you need to log back into `psql` and then use the `sudo -i -u postgres` command and then the `psql` command.